catalyst/moodle-tool_mfa/README.md

 https://docs.moodle.org/dev/Login_callbacks

-The other major difference is that we support multiple authentication factor **types** as sub plugins, eg SMS, IP Range, Email, TOTP and in future others such as hardware tokens or anything else as new sub-plugins.
-They can be flexibly configured so that different combinations of factors are considered enough.
+The other major difference is that we support multiple authentication factor **types** as sub plugins, e.g. SMS, IP Range, Email, TOTP and WebAuthn / FIDO2 and in future anything else as new sub-plugins.
+They can be flexible configured so that different combinations of factors are considered enough.

 ## Branches
 | Version         |  Branch      | Patches              |